Francis hailed as ‘a pope among people’ as world leaders join 200,000 mourners

 Volodymyr Zelensky appeared to receive a round of applause as he stepped out of St Peter’s Basilica.

-Mr Trump and Mr Zelensky met before the funeral and are expected to do so again afterwards, according to Ukrainian officials.
+Mr Trump and Mr Zelensky met before the funeral and spoke about the war in Ukraine.

+White House communications director Steven Cheung said the pair “had a very productive discussion”.

+Mr Zelensky’s spokesman, Serhii Nykyforov, said the meeting lasted around 15 minutes.

-Others attending include the Prince of Wales – who is attending on behalf of the King, Sir Keir and his wife Victoria, Foreign Secretary David Lammy, Irish President Michael D Higgins, Taoiseach Micheal Martin and Tanaiste Simon Harris, Scotland’s First Minister John Swinney and Michelle O’Neill, the First Minister of Northern Ireland.
+Others who attended include the Prince of Wales – who attended on behalf of the King, Sir Keir and his wife Victoria, Foreign Secretary David Lammy, Irish President Michael D Higgins, Taoiseach Micheal Martin and Tanaiste Simon Harris, Scotland’s First Minister John Swinney and Michelle O’Neill, the First Minister of Northern Ireland.

 Before the funeral William, side by side with Sir Keir, stood for a moment’s silence in front of Pope Francis’s sealed wooden and zinc coffin in its place before the altar in St Peter’s Basilica.